 This will help if the meat sauce gets too dry during cooking.

-Prepare the soffritto: In a large and deep saucepan, sauté the pancetta over high heat until it releases some of its fat.
+Prepare the soffritto: In a large pot, sauté the pancetta over high-medium heat it releases some of its fat.
 Now add a drizzle of olive oil and well-chopped celery, carrot and onion.

 Gently sauté everything until the vegetables are cooked through.

-Add the minced beef: When the sauté is cooked, add the minced beef and brown it on a high flame for 5 minutes.
+Add the minced beef: When the soffritto is cooked, add the minced beef and brown it on a high flame for for 5 to 10 minutes.

 When the mince is browned, deglaze with red wine, and allow time for the alcohol to evaporate.

-Add the passata: Now add the tomato puree, season with salt and pepper to your taste and cook on a very low flame for at least an hour and a half.
+Add the passata: Now add the tomato puree, season with salt and pepper to your taste and cook on a very low flame for at least 3-4 hours.

 I recommend that you salt the sauce very little because the bacon gives flavor to the preparation; you will adjust the salt at the end of cooking if there is a need.